muratk5n/thirdwave/en/README.md

 Vessel has 1,250 m3 capacity carries gas cooled to -253°C and liquefied to less than 800 times its gaseous volume.

-For its production fossil (coal) turned into clean fuel and transported cleanly.
+For the H2 production fossil (coal) was turned into clean fuel, the transportation is 100% clean.
 A historic day indeed.

 H2 View: "In what has been described as a historic day for Japan, Australia and the global energy industry, the world’s first liquid